 Snapshots are on-demand disk images of DigitalOcean Droplets and volumes saved to your account.
 Use them to create new Droplets and volumes with the same contents.

-You can create snapshots from an existing Droplet in order to save all of the current contents from the Droplet’s disk.
+You can create snapshots from an existing Droplet to save all of the current contents from the Droplet’s disk.

 You can power off a Droplet through the control panel or with the command line using